Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Results

 Nevertheless, given the relatively low median values for the hyperparameter importance of $n_{\mathrm{qubits}}$ in both Figs.~\ref{fig:hyperparam-importance-reg} and~\ref{fig:hyperparam-importance}, we \emph{a posteriori} justify our previous choice of fixing this parameter in the respective investigations of model performance.

 To obtain even deeper insights into the influence of hyperparameters, Fig.~\ref{fig:default-clf-reg-correlations} provides an exemplary overview on the results of the correlation analyses between QKM hyperparameters and test performance scores, as well as between the hyperparameters themselves for the QFMNIST dataset family.
 We refer to Fig.~\ref{fig:default-clf-reg-correlations-appendix} in Appendix~\ref{subsec:default-correlation-analysis-appendix} for a summary of all other dataset families investigated in this study.
 The results are aggregated across datasets within a dataset family and across all nine encoding circuits and $n_{\mathrm{layers}}\in [1,8]$, respectively.
-As a measure for correlation, we calculate the Spearman coefficient, which neither requires normally distributed variables nor a linear relationship between them and is more robust to outliers.
+We calculate the Spearman coefficient to measure correlaiton.
 Figure~\ref{fig:default-clf-reg-correlations} indicates statistically significant correlations by green-highlighted $p$-values.
-In line with the findings from the analysis of the importance of hyperparameter in Figs.~\ref{fig:hyperparam-importance-reg} and~\ref{fig:hyperparam-importance}, we observe moderate to strong statistically significant correlations between test performance scores and the various regularization parameters, i.e., $\lambda$ and $C$ for QKRR and QSVR/QSVC, respectively as well as $\varepsilon$ for QSVR.
-Additionally, consistent with findings on bandwidth tuning~\cite{Shaydulin2022,canatar2023}, we frequently observe moderate and statistically significant correlations between the feature scaling parameter $w_{\mathrm{e}}$, cf. Eq.~\eqref{eq:embedding-width}, and performance scores (also considering the findings from Appendix~\ref{subsec:default-correlation-analysis-appendix} in Fig.~\ref{fig:default-clf-reg-correlations-appendix}).
+In line with the aforementioned findings from the analysis of the importance of hyperparameter, we observe moderate to strong statistically significant correlations between test performance scores and the various regularization parameters, i.e., $\lambda$ and $C$ for QKRR and QSVR/QSVC, respectively as well as $\varepsilon$ for QSVR.
+Additionally, consistent with findings on bandwidth tuning~\citep{Shaydulin2022,canatar2023}, we frequently observe moderate and statistically significant correlations between the feature scaling parameter $w_{\mathrm{e}}$, cf. Eq.~\eqref{eq:embedding-width}, and performance scores (also considering the findings from Appendix~\ref{subsec:default-correlation-analysis-appendix} in Fig.~\ref{fig:default-clf-reg-correlations-appendix}).
 This parameter often also correlates with the $n_{\mathrm{layers}}$.
 For QSVR-/QSVC-PQK models, moderate correlations are also observed between the length-scale parameter $\gamma$ of the Gaussian outer kernel and test performance.
 Finally, we note that the $n_{\mathrm{layers}}$ parameter only shows weak statistically significant correlations to the test performance for the QFMNIST dataset.